Ultimate Secrets of Shortcode Texting You Must Know

 Once you have your short code, you can try it out for your campaigns with the free credits provided upon signing up for an account.

-FAQs for short code texting
+FAQs for shortcode texting

-What is a short code?
+What is a shortcode?

 A short code is a 5 or 6-digit number that you can use for your mass texting campaigns.

-What countries does CallHub offer Shortcodes to?
+What other countries does CallHub offer Shortcodes to?

 How long does it take to rent one?